AgileSystemsTechnology/StudentManager.Docs/docs/Registration/registeringlearnermodulesinbulk.md

  - Co-requisites
  - Number of modules which should be passed to continue to the next level

-*Please Note that this feature uses the qualifications registration dates, "group scope dates" settings, t know which groups to display*
+_*Please Note that this feature uses the qualifications registration dates, "group scope dates" settings, to know which groups to display*_

 ### **Navigation and setup**

-- After log in, select Registrations on the main menu
+- After log in, select **Registrations** on the main menu
-- On the registrations page, select Bulk Registration
+- On the registrations page, select **Bulk Registration**
-- After the page loads, If the campus is correct, select the qualification drop-down to choose the qualification
+- After the page loads, If the campus is correct, select the **qualification** drop-down to choose the qualification
-- Select the intake, the screen on the right will update to match the selected intake
+- Select the **intake**, the screen on the right will update to match the selected intake
 - You are now ready to begin selecting students and modules

 - To view a tutorial or the steps which need to be followed, please select the [**_tutorial link_**](https://www.iorad.com/player/124100/Navigating-to-Bulk-Registration)

 ### **Additional setup used for this example**